Another China Investment Corp (CIC) private equity veteran has moved into the private sector.

-CIC has been incubating PE talent since its founding in 2007.
+CIC has been incubating private equity talent since its founding in 2007.
 Investment officers work fixed employment contracts that usually run three years, and many decide to move into the private sector after gaining experience at the sovereign wealth fund.
-CIC had about US$652 billion in total asset as of the end of 2013, according to the Wall Street Journal.
+CIC had about $652 billion in total asset as of the end of 2013, according to the Wall Street Journal.

-Out of that massive pool of capital, about 28.2 percent falls within the category of “long-term investments,” which include PE fund commitments and direct investments, resources-commodities, real estate and infrastructure, according to CIC’s website.
+Out of that massive pool of capital, about 28.2 percent falls within the category of “long-term investments,” which include private equity fund commitments and direct investments, resources/commodities, real estate and infrastructure, according to CIC’s website.